About Epson Semiconductor

 - Observe environmental laws, and regulations, and the agreements with stakeholders, and strive to prevent environmental pollution.

-- This environmental policy is documented and made known to all the people working for us and disclose to other people.
+- This environmental policy is documented and made public.

 Management Team Responsible for Environmental Affairs